08jne01/dcs-lua-imgui/README.md

 ```

 The really nice thing about this is you can then get the benefits of require by simply calling `dofile` once for the `ConfigurePackage.lua` and requiring all other lua files.
 See [below](#creating-windows) for a better description of the `require` function.

+### LuaImGui Path

+For aircraft mods you will want to install the LuaImGui folder in `Cockpit/Scripts` however you may want to change the location (for example export or mission lua contexts).
+To do this you set the global `lua_imgui_path` to the path to the LuaImGui folder before calling `require` on the `ImGui.lua`.

+The path includes the LuaImGui folder itself, for example the default lua_imgui_path (if one is not set) is set to `LockOn_Options.script_path.."LuaImGui"` which resolves to `<aircraft directory>/Cockpit/Scripts/LuaImGui`.

 ## Examples